>

 Public Choice Society

-Southern Economic Association (Vice President, 1990-1991; Member of Executive Committee, 1980-1982)
+Southern Economic Association (elected Vice President, 1990-1991; elected Member of Executive Committee, 1980-1982)

 Selected Publications and Presentations